Adobe Director: Comparison with Flash

 The differences between Director and Flash have been the subject of much discussion, especially in the Director development community.
 Extensibility is one of the main differences between the two, as are some of the sundry codecs that can be imported.
 Because of its primary use of raster graphics as opposed to the primarily vector graphics in Flash, the files output from Director were expectedly larger than Flash files, which put it at a considerable disadvantage in the days when most people accessed the web through dial-up connections.
 Because of this and a steeper learning curve for Director developers, Director's ubiquity as the leader of authoring tools quickly gave way to Flash, especially in the critical window of 1998–2000.
 Additionally, Macromedia partnered with distributors such as Dell, Apple, etc. to have the Flash plugin pre-installed on machines for users, so that they would not be prompted to install any additional software.
 At that point in time (1998–2000), broadband internet access was not the norm for most users, and the fivefold difference in size was significant.

 History

 Director started out as MacroMind "VideoWorks", an application for the original Macintosh.
 Animations were initially limited to the black and white of early Macintosh screens.

 The name was changed to "Director" in 1987, with the addition of new capabilities and the Lingo scripting language in 1988.
 A Windows version was available in the early 1990s.

-From 1995 to 1997, a competing multimedia authoring program appeared called mTropolis (from mFactory).
-In 1997, mTropolis was purchased and buried by Quark, Inc., who had its own plans into multimedia authoring with Quark Immedia.
+From 1995 to 1997, a competing multimedia authoring program called mTropolis (from mFactory).
+In 1997, mTropolis was purchased and buried by Quark, Inc., who had its own plans into multimedia authoring with QuarkImmedia.